-The following plan changes, adopted as a result of the plan freeze on August 18, 2012 are reflected in the valuation dated on or after December 31, 2017.
+The following plan changes, adopted as a result of the plan freeze on August 18, 2012 are reflected in the latest valuation dated December 31, 2019.

-- Participants are eligible for immediate distributions. - Service requirements for Unreduced Early Retirement Age (UERA) was changed from 25 years to 22.5 years and participants receive credit toward UERA while working for the new contractor. - Lump sums are capped unless a participant is eligible for UERA. - Effective May 11, 2015, the Plan was amended to allow 15 former IUE participants to earn credit toward unreduced retirement eligibility while working for the new contractor.
+- Participants are eligible for immediate distributions. - Service requirements for Unreduced Early Retirement Age (UERA) was changed from 25 years to 22.5 years and participants receive credit toward UERA while working for the new contractor. - Lump sums are capped unless a participant is eligible for UERA. - Effective May 11, 2015, the Plan was amended to allow 15 former Bargaining Unit participants to earn credit toward unreduced retirement eligibility while working for the new contractor.